The advice below provides information on different aspects of the planning process

 If we do require additional information we will contact you by letter.
 If the requested information is not provided within 21 days we may treat the application as having been withdrawn or refuse it on the grounds of insufficient information.

-In addition to the application and ownership forms, You will need to submit a location plan with your application.
+In addition to completing the application and ownership forms, you will need to submit a location plan with your application.
 This is usually a 1:1250 Ordnance Survey plan or similar.
 The application site must be edged clearly with a red line.
 It should include all land necessary to carry out the proposed development.
 For householder applications the red line will usually be the same as your property boundary.